 The hot springs in Yellowstone National Park are not the kind that you want to soak in.
 The magma beneath Yellowstone is closer to the surface than anywhere else on earth.
 This molten rock superheats the underground water and creates the park's hot springs and geysers.
 Yellowstone's geothermal features are both fragile and dynamic, so you don't want to get too close.
 Stay on the boardwalks or marked trails.
 Because of the danger and the sensitivity of the thermal features, swimming or bathing in strictly prohibited.

 Dogs are allowed in some areas of the park but must be kept under strict control.
 Even when crated or on a short leash, the only areas where they are allowed are your car, the parking lots, and campgrounds.
 Unless yours is a service animal, save yourself and your canine companion a lot of stress and leave him or her home.
 Dogs are most definitely not allowed near wildlife or thermal features.
-You know those hot springs, while blue and enticing, are filled with scalding water.
+You know those hot springs, while blue and enticing, are filled with scalding water, but your dog does not.

 The following airports have regularly-scheduled service from major airlines throughout the US.